 Electrical wiring is typically covered by homeowners insurance if it’s damaged, but the age of your home and the type of wiring can have an impact on your homeowners insurance rates.
 That’s because the older the wiring, the more likely it is to be a fire hazard.
-Knob and tube wiring insurance and aluminum wiring insurance can often result in higher insurance rates.
+Knob and tube wiring and aluminum wiring can often result in higher insurance rates.

 Can you get homeowners insurance with knob and tube wiring?